Alexandertorte

+A similar dessert exists in Denmark and is known as hindbærsnitte (lit. 'raspberry slice').
+The pink slice, an English pastry from Sunderland, is also similarly prepared by filling two layers of shortbread with jam, which is then topped with pink icing.

 Origin

 According to Finnish tradition, the dessert has been made since 1818 in memory of Alexander I, the first Russian Emperor to rule Finland.

 According to Latvian tradition, it was conceived to commemorate a visit of Tsar Alexander III (1881–1894) to Riga, today capital of Latvia.